Referral Guidance - Endoscopy

 6. NBT - Routine referrals currently suspended, unless patient does not fulfil referral criteria for alternative service in which case referrals should be submitted via e-referral to gastroenterology or lower GI (not available via ICE unless 2WW).
 Requests for PEG insertions/removals/replacement in adults at NBT would be via e-referral (upper GI gastroenterology).

 7.WAHT - Routine referrals are accepted.
-Referral forms are currently available via MoM for North Somerset referrers.
+Referral forms are available as EMIS templates, following the withdrawal of MoM, for North Somerset referrers.

 * Exclusion Criteria for community endoscopy services (exclusion criteria may vary between providers so the list below is only a guide):